 – Average keyboard, keys are a bit stiff

-– The display is less bright, and 4K display is not up to the mark
+– The display is less bright, and the 4K display is not up to the mark

 Yoga C630 introduced the world’s first 4K display in their Chromebook, listing it on the top 20 best Chromebook.
 Alas, both 1080p and 4K display show latency in their brightness and color.
-In both the sRGB color gamut and brightness test, it failed to show its potentiality for bringing out the outstanding brightness.
+The sRGB color gamut and brightness test failed to show its potentiality for bringing out the outstanding brightness.
 The battery life for 4K is too short to sustain longer than 6:53 hours, which shows that it compromises its superiority to Pixelbook and Pixel Slate.

 4. Google Pixelbook

 CPU: Intel Core i5-7Y57 & i7 of M series | RAM: 8GB-16GB | Graphics: Intel HD Graphics 615 (built-in) | Display: 12.3-inch with LCD touch screen, Full HD (2400×1600) | Weight: 2.4 pounds | Storage: 128GB-256GB (either eMMC or SSD)

 +Full Android support

 +Option for the Stylus pen